 - Since 2004, contenders come from different pantheons, owing to the diverse nature of our members' beliefs;

-- Final-four contenders from the previous year and recent winners may not make an appearance in the next auction, to give other candidates a fair chance;
+- Final-three contenders from the previous year and recent winners may not make an appearance in the next auction, to give other candidates a fair chance;

 - Several rounds of questions will take place, with an opportunity to make donations after each question (tiebreaker rounds are possible if time permits and the outcome is close);

 - Each contender generally provides a gift of some sort to their highest individual bidder; in addition, there is a "Gods' Gifts" basket of goods for the highest overall monetary donor;